TheDonkeyCheesecake/Future-Engineers/README.md

 Beside the Arduino Board is the `Vemico Raspberry Pi 4 Board`, along with a fan for cooling and a `SanDisk 64GB Ultra microSD Card` to hold our programs.
 Wired and mounted on top of it is the `PiSugar Module Platform Attachment`, which also is fed power from the `PiSugar S Pro 5000 mAh Lithium Battery`.
 The battery provides 3.7V, which is then converted to 5V using a voltage regulator to meet the operating voltage requirement of the Raspberry Pi.

-We use two separate batteries for the ESC and Raspberry Pi in order to manage their battery lives independently, as they have different power/voltage requirements.
+We use two separate batteries for the ESC and Raspberry Pi to manage their battery lives independently, as they have different power/voltage requirements.
 It avoids the problem of having one circuit taking too much power from the battery and leaving an inadequate amount for the other.

 The last component is the `LoveRPi Wide Angle Camera`, which is mounted with the help of a custom 3D-printed stand and is wired to the Raspberry Pi through a CSI cable.
-Although it is more complicated to use, we decided it would be more power-efficient than multiple ultrasonic/color sensors.
+Although it is more complicated to use, we decided it would be more power-efficient than multiple ultrasonic/colour sensors.

 The Raspberry Pi is placed on top of a black box frame specifically made for it, holding it squarely in place, while also housing the fan inside to prevent the Raspberry Pi from overheating.